 FUNDING AREAS: Education, youth, social services, community development

-IP TAKE: The Maddox Foundation prides itself on its open door policy, so call the foundation office to get more information about applying for a grant.
-Get creative and find something innovative to pitch on the phone.
-But beforehand, see how your organization compares to the list of representative grantees posted on the foundation website.
+IP TAKE: The Maddox Foundation has an open-door policy, so call the foundation office to get more information about applying for a grant.

 PROFILE: Established in 1963, southeastern New Mexico residents Jack and Mabel Maddox created the J.F.
 Maddox Foundation.
 The couple lived a life of philanthropy and contributed to many local education, youth, and community development projects near their home.
 They moved to Hobbs in 1931, when Jack began a career spanning the utility industry, real estate development, gas pipeline operations and banking.
 The foundation works with “grantee partners to overcome challenges and accelerate opportunities in Lea County, New Mexico.”
 Grantmaking areas of interest are education, youth, social services, and community development.

-The Maddox Foundation has one of the narrowest geographical focuses that we’ve seen so far in the Southwest.
+Foundation grants often range from $5,000 to $50,000.
+See a list of past grantees on the funder’s website.
 Funding is restricted to nonprofits in Lea County, New Mexico, which includes the cities of Tatum, Lovington, Hobbs, Eunice, and Jal.
-According to the 2010 census, Lea County has a population of only 64,727 people.
+According to a recent census, Lea County has a population of only 64,727 people.
 Historically, Lea County’s geographic isolation has kept it off the radar of other funders.